 On the plains of Carolina 'Neath her skies so blue, Stands our noble Alma Mater, Glorious to view.
-With her classic walls and columns Looks she proudly down,
+With her classic walls and columns Looks she proudly down, Peared against the arch of heaven.
+With the stars for

 Reared against the arch of heaven, With the stars for crown.